mysto/python-fpe/README.md

 ## Code Example

-The example code below can help you get started.
+The example code below uses the default domain [0-9] and can help you get started.

-Using default domain [0-9]
 ```python3

 from ff3 import FF3Cipher